TanZng/data-dota/README.md

 As such, we decided to create a star schema for this part of the analytical question.
 The Duration and Sunlight tables can be generated easily with just an ID and a name for each categories.
 The fact table can be uploaded directly after the wrangling process: we already transformed the raw data for `duration` into IDs that point to the Duration table.
 The main issue is linking each match to a level of sunlight (Sunlight_level table).
 In order to do this, we created an ID in the fact table that is the `REGION_Month` of where and when the match was played.
 We then created a mapping table `Sunlight_map`, which points each `REGION_Month` to a corresponding `Sunlight_level`.
 In doing so, the star schema becomes a snowflake schema (albeit in just this dimension)

-In order to represent the impact of the lineup (5 heroes) in a match, we were looking about something which bind each heroes to its lineup, and the each lineup to the match.
-So naturally we chose a graph schema edited with Neo4j data system.
+In order to represent the impact of the lineup (5 heroes) in a match, we were looking for a way to bind heroes to a lineup, and then each lineup to the match.
+So for this, naturally we chose a graph schema (using Neo4j).
 The way we proceed is quite simple.
 First we created each node.
-Match nodes have just one attribute (its id) and were created according to the match_details DB staged in MongoDB (post wrangling process).
+Match nodes have just one attribute (its id) and were created according to the match_details DB staged in MongoDB (after the wrangling process).
 Hero nodes have two attributes (its id and its name) and were created with the heroes DB also in MongoDB.
-For Lineup nodes, it was a bit more tricky : as we didn't want to create all the lineup possible with all the heroes (which would represent approximately h*(h-1)(h-2)(h-3)(h-4) possibilities with h the number of heroes) because only few of them are used, we decided to create just the lineup used for matches we want to analyse.
-What's more, we retrieve the radiant_win attribute for each match to know which team won (and so the other lost).
-So each Lineup nodes have 7 attributes (ids of the five heroes which are belonging to this lineup, the match id this lineup is referring to and the name of the team (radiant or dire)).
+For Lineup nodes, it was a bit more tricky : as we didn't want to create all the lineup possible with all the heroes (which would represent approximately h*(h-1)(h-2)(h-3)(h-4) possibilities with h the number of heroes) because only few of them are used, we decided to create just the lineups used for matches we want to analyse.
+What's more, we retrieve the radiant_win attribute for each match to know which team won (the two teams in Dota are named `Radiant` and `Dire`, and there is always only 1 winning team, so this attribute can tell us exactly which team wins).
+So each Lineup nodes have 7 attributes (ids of the five heroes which are belonging to this lineup, the match id this lineup is referring to and the name of the team - Radiant or Dire).
-Than we created the bindings between heroes and lineup (just a cypher statement according to the hero id) and between lineup and matches.
+Then we created the bindings between heroes and lineup (just a cypher statement according to the hero id) and between lineup and matches.

 ### Queries